top of page

 Professional Career

-• California attorney, being established as a former partner and a practice group chair at top-tier international law firms headquartered in New York.
+• California attorney, as a former Member/Shareholder (at Greenberg Traurig) and a practice group Chair (at Kaye Scholer) being both top-tier international law firms headquartered in New York.

-• Participated in founding the Hong Kong office of a major Wall Street law firm.
+• Participated in founding the Hong Kong office of a major Wall Street law firm, Brown and Wood.

 • Approved by the Hong Kong Bar Association as a resident foreign lawyer in Hong Kong.

-• Approved by the PRC Ministry of Justice as a resident representative of an international law firm in its Beijing Representative Office.
+• Approved by the PRC Ministry of Justice as a resident representative attorney of international firm’s Beijing representative offices.

-• Served as a managing director and the chair of Asia strategy at a Boston-based biomedical investment fund.
+• Served as a Managing Director and the Chair of Asia Strategy at a Boston-based biomedical hedge fund, Crossover Capital.

 • Founded SouthRock Group in Los Angeles, specializing in geopolitical and geo-economic strategy, forecasting, and solutions.